-Madam Chairwoman and Members of the Subcommittee, I am Timothy J. Meeks, Administrator of the United States Department of Energy's Western Area Power Administration (Western).
-I am pleased to be here today to discuss HR 4349, the Hoover Power Allocation Act of 2009.
+Mr. Chairman and members of the Subcommittee, I am Darrick Moe, Regional Manager of the Desert Southwest Region, speaking on behalf of Timothy J. Meeks, the Administrator of the United States Department of Energy's Western Area Power Administration (Western).
+I am pleased to be here today to discuss HR 470, the Hoover Power Allocation Act of 2011.
 This legislation seeks to amend the Hoover Power Plant Act of 1984.
 The legislation proposes revised allocations of the generation capacity and energy from the Hoover Dam power plant, a feature of the Boulder Canyon Project (BCP), after the existing contracts expire on September 30, 2017.

-Western's mission is to market and deliver reliable, cost-based hydroelectric power from facilities such as Hoover Dam.
+Western's mission is to market and deliver reliable, renewable, cost-based hydroelectric power from facilities such as Hoover Dam.
 Hoover Dam was authorized and constructed in accordance with the Boulder Canyon Project Act of 1928.
 Pursuant to this Act, the Secretary of the Interior was authorized to contract for the sale of generation based upon general regulations as he may prescribe.
 Subsequent power sales contracts were executed that committed Hoover power through May 31, 1987.
-With the passage of the Hoover Power Plant Act of 1984, Congress authorized the Secretary of the Interior to implement an uprating program, which increased the generation capacity of the Hoover Dam facilities, to make additional facility modifications, and to resolve issues over the disposition of Hoover power post-1987.
-In the 1984 Act, Congress directed the Secretary of Energy to offer renewal contracts to existing contractors and provided guidance for marketing the capacity gained through the uprating program.
+With the passage of the Hoover Power Plant Act of 1984, Congress authorized the Secretary of the Interior to implement an uprating program, which increased the generation capacity of the Hoover Dam facilities, to make additional facility modifications, and to resolve issues over the disposition of Hoover power, post-1987.
 Western proceeded to market Hoover Dam power and entered into 30-year term contracts with the current Hoover contractors in accordance with the Hoover Power Plant Act of 1984, and Western's Conformed General Consolidated Power Marketing Criteria.
 This process resulted in the allocation of 1,951 megawatts of contingent capacity with an associated 4,527,001 megawatt-hours of firm energy.
-Contingent capacity is capacity that is available on an as-available basis, while the firm energy entails Western's assurance to deliver.
+(Contingent capacity is capacity that is available on an as-available basis, while the firm energy entails Western's assurance to deliver.)